Sunday, November 7, 2010

 My final week at Waikato was a busy one.
 I saved all my laundry/packing/room cleaning until after my finals, so I had just two days to get everything done.
 Sadly, I also had to say goodbye to (and hug) a lot of people.
 My Kiwi friend and bloc mate Josh and I jokingly made plans to meet up in Vegas in 20 years.
 Because New Zealand is so far away, it's unlikely that I will see most of my fellow students again (apart from the Americans).

 I can honestly say that decision to study abroad was one of the best I've ever made (if not the best).
-Because Juniata doesn't offer many Economics courses, I needed to go abroad in order to broaden my background in the subject.
+Because Juniata doesn't offer many Economics courses, I needed to go abroad to broaden my background in the subject.
 I learned a lot from both Economics courses I took while at Waikato.
-Environmental and Natural Resource Economics was particularly inspiring, and I may even pursue a career in the field.
-However, a stronger Economics background is only one thing I've gained from studying abroad.
+Environmental and Natural Resource Economics was particularly thought-provoking, and I might even pursue a career in the field.
+A stronger Economics background is only one thing I've gained from studying abroad.
 In the long run, I think I will benefit more from the experience of traveling on my own.
 Before this trip, I worried about taking a train to Pittsburgh by myself.
-Over the past 4 months however, I've grown more confident in my abilities- including the ability to ask for help when I need it.
+Over the past four months, I've grown more confident in my abilities- including the ability to ask for help when I need it.

 Waikato has a large international student population, and for many of my American friends here, this semester marked the first time they've lived with students of different nationalities.
-Because Juniata does a great job of attracting international students (especially for such a small school), this was a welcomed bit of home for me.
+Because Juniata does a great job of attracting international students (especially for a small, rural liberal arts college), this was a welcomed bit of home for me.

 Currently, I'm relaxing at a hotel in Manukau, the location of the Auckland airport.
-Since my check-out time is 10 am tomorrow morning, and my flight to San Francisco doesn't leave until after 7, I'll be waiting for more than 8 hours at the airport tomorrow.
-After my 12 hour flight from Auckland to San Francisco, I will leave on another flight to Philadelphia 4 hours later.
-My second flight is over 5 hours long, but compared to the one preceding it, it's really no big deal.
-If everything goes according to plan, I'll touch down in Philadelphia around 11:30 pm.
-I wouldn't recommend trying to figure out how one can leave New Zealand at 7 pm and arrive in Pennsylvania by midnight- It will just make your head hurt.
-It's been an amazing semester, and I'm really going to miss the welcoming, laid-back atmosphere here...and the lack of political ads.
+Since my check-out time is 10:00 am tomorrow morning, and my flight to San Francisco doesn't leave until after 7:00 pm, I'll be waiting at the airport tomorrow for more than eight hours.
+Four hours after my 12 hour flight from Auckland to San Francisco, I will fly to Philadelphia.
+If everything goes according to plan, I'll arrive in Philadelphia around 11:30 pm.
+I wouldn't recommend trying to figure out how one can leave New Zealand at 7:00 pm and arrive in Pennsylvania by midnight- It will just make your head hurt.
+It's been an amazing semester, and I'm truly going to miss New Zealand's beautiful scenery and welcoming, laid-back atmosphere.

 Haere ra, Aotearoa.
 Ka kite ano akuanei!